Disarmament Conference (film): Plot

-Krazy, wearing a safari hat, is driving a car, traveling through the African jungles.
+Krazy, wearing a safari hat, is driving a car, and traveling through the African jungles.
 Suddenly his vehicle is being attacked by projectiles from within the area.
 It appears there is a battle involving various animals.
 The animals fight by using their natural attributes (such as monkeys hurling coconuts, and skunks using their strong foul odor).
-Although his car is destroyed, Krazy is unharmed, and tries to take cover.
+Although his car is destroyed, Krazy is unharmed and tries to take cover.
 Having enough of the frenzy, Krazy tells the animals to stop and gather around.
-And as they come to him, Krazy presents a treaty signed by him, stating that the animals should give up their violent ways, and therefore live peacefully.
+As they come to him, Krazy presents a treaty signed by him, stating that the animals should give up their violent ways, and therefore live peacefully.
 The animals are persuaded as they disarm themselves (such as a lion removing his choppers, and an elephant removing his tusks).
 They, along with Krazy, then celebrate, in a song and dance.

-But not all the animals received Krazy's message.
+Not all the animals received Krazy's message.
 The hornets from a tree notice peace going around.
 The hornets, however, see this as an opportunity to retaliate as they come out from the nest in a large number before attacking the other animals.
 The frightened animals take shelter in a cave, and seal its entrance.
 Krazy, who is still outside, tries to get in.
 Although someone opens up, that animal just pushes him away.
-Krazy then resorts to fleeing on a floating rock in a river.
-But to his surprise, the rock is actually a crocodile.
+Krazy then resorts to fleeing on a floating rock in a river, but to his surprise, the rock is actually a crocodile.